radivot/myelo/CML/nanda07/README.md

 ```

 The control efforts do not match the paper exactly, but their impacts on C are fairly similar.

-Note 1: attempts to replace bvpshoot() with bvptwp() and bvpcol() failed with errors.
+Note: replacing bvpshoot() with bvptwp() and bvpcol() threw errors.

-Note 2: The C++ program PSOPT (see user.cxx in this folder) also failed, though it at least produced these plots.
+The C++ program PSOPT (see user.cxx in this folder) produced these plots.

 ![](../../docs/nanda_controls.png)

+Here u1 and u2 match the paper better in that they start high and fall, but drop timings
+are sooner here, which may explain CML cells rising at large times.

 ![](../../docs/nanda_states.png)